arunkalher/Code-some-Code/C/episode 3/readme.md

 int main()
 {
     // int arr[][] = {{1, 2, 3,4}, { 5, 6,7,8}, { 9,0,1,2}};
-    // Eror - declaration of 'arr' as multidimensional array must have bounds for all dimensions except the first int arr[][4] = {{1, 2, 3,4}, { 5, 6,7,8}, { 9,0,1,2}};
+    // Eror - declaration of 'arr' as multidimensional
+    //array must have bounds for all dimensions except the first int arr[][4] = {{1, 2, 3,4}, { 5, 6,7,8}, { 9,0,1,2}};
     print(arr);
     return 0;